tlogan/ERST/README.md

 ## Story
-- Conjecture: bidirectional typing is related to finding an interpolant
+- Conjecture: bidirectional typing is related to finding an interpolant via the duality algorithm
-    - the interpolant is a learned upper bound on program term
+    - the program represents an instance/derivation tree and its type under the interpretation constructed by bidirectional typing represents the interpolation
     - e.g. for `foo(e)`, `foo : A -> B`, `e : T`, the interpolant is `I` where `T <: I <: A`
-    - TODO: finding a more general interpolant `I` only seems necessary if `e` is simply one possible instance, rather the the only instance of `T`.

 ### Title
 - Guiding safe generation of untyped programs